19 Useful Tips for Visiting Uzbekistan

 13) Uzbekistan people are big on hospitality.

-Most people in Uzbekistan are Uzbek, but you’ll find a lot of people living there from neighboring countries.
-I found the Uzbek people to be really warm, curious, and helpful.
+Most people in Uzbekistan are Uzbek, but you’ll find many people living there from neighboring countries.
+I found the Uzbek people to be warm, curious, and helpful.
 I was welcomed with a lot of smiles and picture requests.

 14) No strict dress code for women.

-Islam is the main religion in Uzbekistan and it’s practiced in a more relaxed way.
+Islam is the main religion in Uzbekistan, and it’s practiced in a more relaxed way.
 You’ll find that most of the local women are covered up, but it’s more for cultural than religious reasons.
-Women can dress as they like but you should follow common sense in regards to visiting mosques, where your shoulders, knees, and hair should be covered.
-I opted for flowy and light materials, midi and maxi dresses, skirts, kimonos, and pants.
+Women can dress as they like, but you should follow common sense when visiting mosques, where your shoulders, knees, and hair should be covered.
+I chose flowy, light materials, midi and maxi dresses, skirts, kimonos, and pants.

 15) Uzbek is the official language.

 The official language is Uzbek, but many people also speak Russian.
 Most people don’t speak English, except in the tourist areas.
-Learning a few Russian phrases will be helpful for getting around.
-“Salaam-Alaikum”, the Arabic phrase for “peace be upon you”, is also a common greeting.
+Learning a few Russian phrases will help you get around.
+“Salaam-Alaikum,” the Arabic phrase for “peace be upon you,” is a common greeting.

 16) Mosque, Madrassas & Minorets are terms to know.

-You will spend the majority of your time in Uzbekistan swooning over the beautiful Islamic architecture.
+You will spend most of your time in Uzbekistan swooning over the beautiful Islamic architecture.
 Here are some common words you will hear to describe it:

 Mosque: Muslim place of worship

-Madrassa: A Muslim school, college, or university that is often a part of a mosque.
+Madrassa: A Muslim school, college, or university, often part of a mosque.

 Uzbekistan History